dataminer-site/dataminer-site.github.io/docs/archive/0.8/api/c/types.md

 #### **duckdb_result_get_chunk**

-The `duckdb_result_get_chunk` function can be used to read data chunks from a DuckDB result set, and is the most efficient way of reading data from a DuckDB result using the C API.
-It is also the only way of reading data of certain types from a DuckDB result.
+The `duckdb_result_get_chunk` function can be used to read data chunks from a DataMiner result set, and is the most efficient way of reading data from a DataMiner result using the C API.
+It is also the only way of reading data of certain types from a DataMiner result.
 For example, the `duckdb_value` functions do not support structural reading of composite types (lists or structs) or more complex types like enums and decimals.

 For more information about data chunks, see the [documentation on data chunks](data_chunk).